Qahhor Mahkamov: Leader of Tajikistan

+First Secretary

 In 1985, Rahmon Nabiyev was ousted in a corruption scandal as First Secretary of the Communist Party of Tajikistan and Mahkamov was chosen to succeed him.
 Mahkamov's tenure was one of the most turbulent in the republic's history.
 His accession to power coincided with that of Mikhail Gorbachev and the advent of Perestroika and Glasnost.
 During Mahkamov's reign in power Tajikistan saw a surge in nationalism, which culminated in the passage of the 1989 ‘’Language Law’’ that designated Tajik the state language of the republic.
 This law elicited a great deal of fear among the population and an exodus of the non-Central Asian population began, especially amongst ethnic Russians, Jews and Germans.

 The greatest threat to Mahkamov's power came during the February 1990 Dushanbe riots that rocked the capital.
 Tajik youths clashed with non-Tajiks and battles were fought in the streets of Dushanbe between rioters and police and soldiers, resulting in dozens of deaths.
 Mahkamov oversaw a crackdown on Islamic fundamentalists and a lengthy curfew was put in place.

+Presidency

 He served as Chairman of the Presidium of the Supreme Soviet (head of state) from 12 April to 30 November 1990.
 As part of the political reforms that Gorbachev was instituting the Supreme Soviet of Tajikistan appointed Mahkamov the first President of Tajikistan on 30 November 1990.
 Mahkamov's fall from power came in August 1991 when he supported the failed August Coup by hardliners in Moscow.
 Protestors took to the streets and demanded Mahkamov's ouster from power and on August 31, 1991 he resigned his positions as President and First Secretary.

+Post-presidency

 Mahkamov then retired from politics and sat on the sidelines during the ensuing political instability and Civil War in Tajikistan.
+After his resignation, he retired and was given a pension of 1,000 Soviet rubles.
+According to him, by 1993-1994 he actually lost his pension.
+At this time, he worked as an assistant and adviser to an entrepreneur.

-In 2000 Mahkamov was appointed a member of the National Assembly of Tajikistan by the order of the President Emomali Rahmonov.
+In 2000, Mahkamov was appointed a member of the National Assembly of Tajikistan by the order of the President Emomali Rahmon.
+As the oldest member of the assembly, he often opened and managed the first session until a chairman was elected, serving as the de facto "Father of the House".

+Death

 He died on 8 June 2016 at the age of 84, after suffering a long illness.
+Rahmon send a telegram of condolences to his family, saying he will "forever remain in the memory of the people of Tajikistan as a modest person, a qualified specialist and a caring leader.”
+The funeral took place the following day, at the Khoja Yakub Central Cathedral Mosque of Dushanbe.
+The Janaza was personally conducted by the Supreme Mufti of Tajikistan Saidmukarram Abdulkodirzoda.
+The funeral was attended by several thousand people, among whom were many current and former officials.
+He was buried at Sari Osiyo Cemerery.